-- C. The Board will evaluate two additional benchmarks in order to assess the value added by the CIO, investment staff, and the investment consultants: - Actual Portfolio: This is the actual portfolio implemented by the CIO and investment staff with support from investment consultants.
+- A. The Board shall periodically evaluate the effectiveness of its asset allocation decisions using the SAA weighted portfolio benchmark (see Appendix A for weights and exposure benchmarks)-. - C. The Board will evaluate two additional benchmarks in order to assess the value added by the CIO, investment staff, and the investment consultants: - 1.
+Actual Portfolio: This is the actual portfolio implemented by the CIO and investment staff with support from investment consultants.
 The Actual Portfolio includes private markets and hedge funds and reflects any active management exercised by the CIO and the underlying investment managers, subject to Board-approved policies and CIO-approved procedures. - 2.
 Investable Benchmark Portfolio: The Investable Benchmark Portfolio is identical to the SAAP but is adjusted for the fact that the SAAP is not constantly "investable" with respect to private market asset classes.
 For private markets, the Investable Benchmark Portfolio would apply the best available private market benchmarks and, for weighting purposes, would reflect the pacing plans for private markets (assuming the pacing plans are reasonable).
 For example, if the private equity pacing plan called for 12% to be invested in private equity by the end of the performance measurement period, then the Investable Benchmark Portfolio would reflect a 12% allocation to private equity, even though the SAA Portfolio calls for 22% to be invested in private equity.